-Bioterrorism is the deliberate and intentional release of biological agents such as viruses, bacteria, toxins or other harmful agents to cause illness or death among humans, food crops, and livestock to terrorize civilian population.
-They are very harmful because they can be altered, tailored or mutated.
+Bioterrorism is the deliberate and intentional release of biological agents such as viruses, bacteria, toxins, or other harmful agents to cause illness or death among humans, food crops, and livestock to terrorize the civilian population.
+They are very harmful because they can be altered, tailored, or mutated.
 A small quantity is enough to bring about a disastrous effect.
 It is also referred to as ‘Germ Warfare’.
 This article helps one understand the various facets of bioterrorism.

 This is an important topic for IAS exam aspirants.

 |Aspirants should emhance their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the upcoming exam, check the following links:

 Some of the deadliest biological weapons that have been used are listed below.